That dollar amount reflects a 7.2% expansion from the $37.8 billion in Colombian exports for 2017.

 Below are exports from Colombia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Colombia’s goods trail Colombian importer spending on foreign products.

-Colombia has highly negative net exports and therefore deep international trade deficits for electrical machinery including consumer electronics.
+Colombia has highly negative net exports and therefore deep international trade deficits for machinery including computers and electrical machinery including consumer electronics.

-These cashflow deficiencies clearly indicate Colombia’s competitive disadvantages under the electrical machinery and equipment product category, but also represent key opportunities for Colombia to improve its position in the global economy through focused innovations.
+These cashflow deficiencies clearly indicate Colombia’s competitive disadvantages under the machinery-related product categories but also represent key opportunities for Colombia to improve its position in the global economy through focused innovations.

 Colombian Export Companies